Australian rules football in South Africa: Rise of the game, Boer War and the Elliot Shield (1897-1905)

 The Second Boer War saw an influx of soldiers from around the world, including a significant number from Australia which boosted the game significantly and allowed it to take root.

 1898 appears to have been the first year of regular annual competition between clubs in Transvaal with teams competing for the Elliot shield donated by Mr. E. Elliot.

 The Durban Football Club appears to have been incorporated prior to 1900 but well established in 1900 though few records exist and there is no mention of a local competition in the city.

 In 1900 a match was played at the Albert Park Oval in Durban between Victorians and South Australians which South Australia won by 2 points.

+Records of the Johannesburg Football Club and the Pretoria Football Club date back to at least 1903.
+Pretoria was formed by Jack and Andy Campbell who had played football with the Maffra Football Club in Maffra, Victoria.

 In June 1903 Johannesburg 3.14 defeated Pretoria 3.5 in front of a large crowd, with the local paper reporting "never was a more skilful, fast, and sterling exposition of the true Australian game exhibited In the annals of Australian football in this country, and if only both these clubs continue to give the public such genuine entertainment as was provided by Saturday's game, I venture to say that the time is not far off when many other local teams will adopt the Australian game.
 The openness of the play witnessed on Saturday, and the skilful manoeuvring of the several individual players roused the onlookers to the highest pitch of enthusiasm, and even the few Englishmen, Afrikanders and Dutchmen present, were unanimous in the verdict that never before had they witnessed such a fast, determined and skilful game in South Africa".
 The match was intended to be annual.

 Also during the 1903 season, on October 17 Johannesburg defeated Durban 107 to 21 at Wanderers Ground.
 The Johannesburg Football Club is noted to have won the Australian Football League competition that year.
 Johannesburg's winning shield was sent to Australia and displayed in George Street, Sydney.

 The Commonwealth Football Club, captained by ex-Fitzroy Football Club player Charlie Naismith won the South African premiership in 1904 and the South Africa's Premiership Cup was displayed in Sydney and Melbourne leading to some awareness of the league in South Africa and the league had laid out the challenge to leagues in Australia and proposed a tour.